vsawhney27/Foqal-ML-Internship/README.md

 - Adding new signal detection capabilities
 - Improving data quality and accuracy
 - Enhancing the dashboard with new visualizations
-- Expanding to new job posting sources
+- Expanding to new job posting sources# Production-ready system